code4craft/labpages/README.md

 ### Cusomize your domain

-First, you should get a domain and change all resovle answer (include all subdomains) to your server.
+First, you should get a domain and set all resovled answer (include all subdomains) to your server.
 Then edit `config.yml`, set `domain` to your domain.
 Then you can visit pages by "http://your-name.your-domain/" (for repo with same name of user) and "http://your-name.your-domain/your-repo" (for gh-pages branch)。

 ### License